The walking belt may be too loose.

 a) Contrary to some belief, we have never found a walking belt hat has stretched out unless it is accompanied by the seam on the belt separating.
 If you have made recent adjustments, lubricated, or had repairs, a belt can slip if not tightened.

 b) The belt can slip if you have too much friction or if the belt has been recently lubricated.
 Attempt to lubricate by using our World Famous Treadmill Lube or another lube compatible with your treadmill.
 If lube does not help your problem and you have exhausted all other possibilities, the walking belt is most likely worn out and must be replaced.

-d) An overtightened walking belt can raise the amp draw of your treadmill, contribute to seam separation on the walking belt, or both, so do not overtighten the walking belt.
+d) An overtightened walking belt can raise the amp draw of your treadmill, contribute to seam separation on the walking belt, or both, so do not overtighten the drive belt.

 e) As a general rule, you should be able to lift the belt in the center on the side by approximately 2" to 3".
 As a general rule, if you cannot lift it by 2" to 3", the belt is too tight.